ncatlab/nlab-content/pages/3/8/5/0/583/content.md

 ## Completeness, syntactic categories, and Morita equivalence
 {#syntactic_categories}

 The converse of the Soundness Theorem is called the _Completeness Theorem_, and states that if a sequent $\varphi\vdash\psi$ is valid in every model of a theory, then it is _provable_ from that theory.
 This is noticeably less trivial.
 In classical first-order logic, where the only models considered are set-valued ones, the completeness theorem is usually proven using [[ultraproduct]]s.
 However, in categorical logic there is a more elegant approach (which additionally no longer depends on any form of the [[axiom of choice]]).

-From any theory $T$ we can construct a category, called its **[[syntactic category]]** $C_T$, containing a "generic" model of the theory, in which the valid sequents are precisely those provable from the theory.
-It turns out that $C_T$ is precisely the category of [[context]]s described on the page [[context]].
-Therefore, if a sequent is valid in all models, it is also valid in the generic model in $C_T$, and hence provable from $T$.
+The **[[syntactic category]]** $C_T = Syn(T)$ of a theory $T$ was mentioned above, as the left adjoint to the "internal logic functor" $Lang$.
+By the [[Yoneda lemma]], the syntactic category $C_T$ contains a "generic" model of the theory.
+Moreover, by the construction of $C_T$ (see [[syntactic category]]), the valid sequents in this model are *precisely* those provable from the theory.
+Therefore, if a sequent is valid in all models, it is in particular valid in the generic model in $C_T$, and hence provable from $T$.

-The [[syntactic category]] $C_T$ also has a universal property: any $T$-model in a category $D$ with suitable structure (regular, coherent, etc.) is the image of the generic model in $C_T$ under an essentially unique functor (of the appropriate type) $C_T\to D$.
-In other words, the generic model is also the _initial_ model.
-This can often be useful; for instance, sometimes one can prove something about the generic model and then carry it over to all models.
+The universal property of $C_T$ is also sometimes useful for semantic conclusions.
+For instance, sometimes one can prove something about the generic model and then carry it over to all models.

 Furthermore, if $T$ lives in a sub-fragment of geometric logic (such as regular, coherent, lextensive, or geometric logic), then the [[Grothendieck topos]] of [[sheaf|sheaves]] on $C_T$ for its appropriate (regular, coherent, extensive, or geometric) [[coverage]] contains a $T$-model which is generic for models in Grothendieck toposes: any $T$-model in a Grothendieck topos is its image under the inverse image of a unique [[geometric morphism]].
 This topos is called the **[[classifying topos]]** of the theory.